drnop/az700training/README.md

 ![Cat smoking and drinking coffee](pngs/catcoffee.png)

+6a. **Modify NSG called xxxNSG to allow inbound access on port 80 from your public IP**

+This step is necessary if PODs have been pre-prepared by lab proctor who did not know your public IP beforehand.

+6b. **Modify NSG called xxScRIPTERnsg to allow incound access on port 22 from your Public IP**

+This step is necessary if PODs have been pre-prepared by lab proctor who did not know your public IP beforehand.

-6. **Modify NSG attached to FMC interface to allow inbound access from your public IP**
+6c. **Modify NSG attached to FMC interface to allow inbound access from your public IP**

 By default access access to FMC is closed.
 In Azure portal, find the NSG and modify the incoming rules so you can access the FMC via HTTPS form your PC.